Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Dressed-mode formalism for representative coupling circuits

 \subsection{Simple ladder filter}

-We now consider a coupling network that consists of a series-$\sLC$ circuit (with parameters $C_g, L_g$) followed by a parallel-$\sLC$ circuit (with parameters $C_c, L_c$), as seen from the system side, see Fig.~\ref{fig:filters}(c) and Fig.~\ref{fig:LCresonator_parallelLcCc_beforeseriesLCcoupled__discreteTL}.
-We refer to this coupling network as the `simple ladder filter'.
+We now consider a coupling network that consists of a series-$\sLC$ circuit (with parameters $C_g, L_g$) followed by a parallel-$\sLC$ circuit (with parameters $C_c, L_c$), as seen from the system side.
+Figure~\ref{fig:filters}(c) shows a sketch of this network (see also Fig.~\ref{fig:LCresonator_parallelLcCc_beforeseriesLCcoupled__discreteTL}), which we refer to as the `simple ladder filter'.
 This section summarizes the main results of our analysis, which is described in more detail in App.~\ref{app:parallelLC_beforeseriesLC_TLmodes} and \ref{sec:selfenergy_parallelCcLc_beforeseriesLC}.
 It is based on analysis of the parallel-$\sLC$ circuit (Fig.~\ref{fig:filters}(b)) which is presented in App.~\ref{app:parallelLC_TLmodes}.